 Several strategic reasons are spurring China to make these changes, but major difficulties are holding it back.

-Cutting pollution.
-The main incentive is the desire to “make the skies blue again”, to use the phrase employed by Chinese officials.
+Managing pollution problems – Another strong incentive is the desire to “make the skies blue again”, to use the phrase employed by Chinese officials.
 Mass use of coal and weak environmental regulations have caused air, water and soil pollution to reach intolerable levels for the Chinese people.
 The rise of more environmentally demanding middle classes has created public pressure on the Chinese government to take action.
 In response, small coal mines have been closed and polluting powerIn physics, power is the amount of energy supplied by a system per unit time.
 In simpler terms, power can be viewed as energy output...

 Obstacles to Overcome